omhafez/shabaka/README.md

 - If you desire an output mesh other than .vtk or .inp, use Gmsh (a part of the installation) to convert to a number of other file formats.
 Gmsh can be run through the command line if preferred.
-Please contact omhafez@ucdavis.edu if you would like a particular output mesh file format implemented.
+Please contact omhafez34@gmail.com if you would like a particular output mesh file format implemented.

 ------------------------------------------------------------------------------